How can I find out about secondary schools?

 Secondly, understand the limitations of the exam data.
 Just because a school did really well last academic year does not mean it will do so next year (let alone in five years time…).
 Lots can, and does, change in schools, so again, don’t base your decisions solely on this information.

-Also, remember that performance in exams is only one part of school life which is not captured in this data.
+Also, remember that performance in exams is only one part of school life.
 It doesn’t say anything about the number of school trips, extra-curricular activities or how happy the students (or teachers) are.

 THREE: What should I look for on a school visit?

 This is a great chance for you to get a ‘feel’ for the school, the students, the teachers and the leadership.
 There are some great blogs which write about how important school visits can be for making the big choice and provide tips for how to make the most of them.